wtwilley17/Kronos-Incident/README.md

 Osvaldo – all of whom hold positions within GAStech's security division.
 Intriguingly, their activities have been notably conspicuous during the midnight to early morning hours on specific
 dates: January 7th, 9th, 11th, and 14th.
-What sets these instances apart is the fact that their GPS locaƟons seem to converge at the residences of prominent executives, namely Ada Campo Corrente, Orhan Strum, Willem Vasco Pais, and Ingrid Barranco.
+What sets these instances apart is the fact that their GPS locations seem to converge at the residences of prominent executives, namely Ada Campo Corrente, Orhan Strum, Willem Vasco Pais, and Ingrid Barranco.
 Such patterns raise suspicions, suggesting potential ulterior motives.
 Given the context of a kidnapping investigation in this project, it is possible that these security personnel could be linked to the abduction.
 Their